jakobzhao/geog571/labs/lab01/readme.md

 2\.
 On the `GitHub Pages` Section, make sure `master branch` is chosen in the `Source`  dropdown list.
 Next, press the `Save` button.

 3\.
 It usually takes several seconds to 1~2 minutes to apply this setting.
 If this setting is activated, you can read your resume from `http://[account_username].github.io/resume`.

+> **Note：** Similar to the step 8 in section 2, You can also update a local repository from a remote github repository (which is much latest) using Atom.
+To do that, right click the github operation status on the bottom bar, and select the option `Pull`.

 ## 4. Deliverable